asmorger/cash/README.md

 }
 ```

-If we tried to run execute this method with Cash it would result in an Exception because Cash doesn't know how to handle the **UserModel**.
+If we tried to run execute this method with Cash it would result in an exception because the system doesn't know how to handle the **UserModel**.

 How do we register that?
 Great question.